netgen/local-development-setup/docs/source/macos/nodejs.rst

 ~~~~~~~~~~~~~~~

 If you are getting `nvm: command not found` after the installation, it is
 probably related to the shell you are using.
-First step would be to restart
+The first step would be to restart
-your terminal, or run ``. ~/.nvm/nvm.sh``.
+your terminal or run ``. ~/.nvm/nvm.sh``.
 If this does not help, go through the steps at https://github.com/nvm-sh/nvm#troubleshooting-on-macos.

 2 Install Node.js through ``nvm``
 ---------------------------------

-You can now use ``nvm`` to install Node.js, for example latest and LTS
+You can now use ``nvm`` to install Node.js, for example the latest and LTS
 versions:

 .. code:: console